-A house moves ‘under contract’ when an offer is made by the buyer and accepted by the seller.
-This acceptance states that both parties concur to complete the transaction on an agreed purchase price and other key real estate terms.
+A house is “under contract” when an offer is made by the buyer and accepted by the seller.
+This acceptance states that both parties concur to complete the transaction at an agreed purchase price and other key real estate terms.

-Under contract term is also applicable for real estate contracts containing contingencies.
+Under contract terms, this is also applicable to real estate contracts containing contingencies.

 A contingency can be defined as a condition on which the sale depends.

-For example, the buyer will complete the transaction when they sell their current home or when the financing of the new purchase will be approved by the lender.
+For example, the buyer will complete the transaction when they sell their current home or when the lender approves the financing for the new purchase.
 If the buyer is unable to meet the contingency requirements, then the contract will be deemed void.

 Basics of under contract